Content Guru: History

-In June 2019, Redwood Technologies Group acquired Weston Digital Technologies.
-This expanded Content Guru's product to offer screen recording and quality monitoring.
+In June 2019, Redwood Technologies Group acquired Weston Digital Technologies for its screen recording and quality monitoring functionality.

-In February 2020, the Group was in the Sunday Times HSBC International Track 200.
-In 2021, the Group moved from 74th position on the International Track 200, to 21st.

-In March 2020 Content Guru announced expansion in the US market, with the appointment of a new Business Development Manager in California, and the creation of a US channel partner program.

-In early 2020 Content Guru undertook a survey on homeworking in the UK, showing the financial and productivity benefits of homeworking within the contact centre.
-During the pandemic, Content Guru helped its customers to move their contact centres to homeworking environments, for example, Jurys Inn and Rail Delivery Group.

-In early July 2020 Content Guru announced that its product could now integrate with Microsoft Teams.
+In early July 2020 Content Guru announced that its product could integrate with Microsoft Teams.

-During the lockdown, Content Guru enabled Herts Urgent Care (HUC) to offer ad-hoc video consultations wherever possible, and to protect staff and patients from COVID-19.

 In July 2020, Content Guru was named as a supplier in Crown Commercial Service's Spark Dynamic Purchasing System.

-In August 2020 Content Guru won Frost & Sullivan's 2020 European Contact Center as a Service Technology Innovation Leadership Award.

-In November 2020, Content Guru was positioned as a Challenger in the 2020 global Gartner Magic Quadrant for Contact Centre as a Service (CCaaS).

 In April 2021, Content Guru's parent company Redwood Technologies acquired US-based Potomac Integration and Consulting (PIC).

-In August 2021, Content Guru was positioned as a Challenger in 2021 Gartner® Magic Quadrant™ for Contact Centre as a Service (CCaaS).

-In August 2022, Content Guru was positioned as a Challenger in the 2022 Gartner® Magic Quadrant™ for Contact Centre as a Service (CCaaS).

 Controversy

 The company came under fire for its role in the Manchester Arena bombing of May 2017 during which Storm failed to operate.
 This resulted in those affected by the attack not being able to contact police or emergency services.